When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 It’s also a bit hard for the vast majority to do because you need to connect your modem to the broadband gateway that is provided by your internet service provider (ISP)

-You don’t have to move the gateway by any means; you can buy a cheap CAT5e or CAT6 wire to link the gateway’s ethernet port to the modem port to place it out in the open.
+You don’t have to move the gateway; you can buy a cheap CAT5e or CAT6 wire to link the gateway’s ethernet port to the modem port and place it out in the open.

 Configure Your Wireless Modem Getaway